WCPT (AM): Newsweb ownership

-In early 2001, WYPA was purchased by Newsweb for $10.5 million.
-On March 1, 2001, One on One Sports (now known as SB Nation Radio) moved its programming from WJKL to WYPA, and the station adopted a sports format.
+In early 2001, WYPA was purchased by Newsweb Corporation for $10.5 million.
+On March 1, 2001, One on One Sports moved its programming from WJKL to WYPA, and the station adopted a sports format.
 On March 26, 2001, One-on-One Sports' name was changed to Sporting News Radio, and the station's call sign was changed to WCSN.
 Personalities heard on the station included Jay Mariotti, Chet Coppock, Phil Jackson, and Bruce Murray.

 In April 2003, Starboard Broadcasting began leasing two hours of airtime a day to air the Relevant Radio Catholic network.
 On December 1, 2003, it began leasing the entire day.
 On May 3, 2005, the station's call letters were changed back to WAIT when Newsweb's WAIT (850 AM) launched a progressive talk format with the new call letters WCPT.
 Newsweb's owner, Fred Eychaner, is a significant donor to Democratic Party causes.
 Later that year, the station's city of license was changed from Chicago to Willow Springs.
 In October 2007, Relevant Radio moved to WNTD, though it continued to simulcast on WAIT until November 25.